kimathinyota/InterpreterForBareBones/README.md

 Operator (comparitive) :  == (equal), != (not equal) , >= , <=, >, <, not 0 (special case where val = 0)

-Selection:  IF STATEMENTS
+Selection:  IF Statements

 Syntax [if condition; ... ; endif; ]

-Iteration: WHILE LOOPS
+Iteration: While loops

 Syntax [while condition; ... ; endwhile; ]

-SUBROUTINES:
+Subroutines

-DECLARATION SYNTAX [sub name(x,y,...); ... ; endsub; ]
+Declaration Syntax [sub name(x,y,...); ... ; endsub; ]

 There can't be any space between routine name and parameter brackets.

 Only need return statements for function declarations

-RETURN STATEMENT
+Return Statement

 Syntax [return val;], where val = mathematical expression.

-CALLING FUNCTION SYNTAX [var = routineName(parameters)], where routineName is a function
+Calling Function Syntax [var = routineName(parameters)], where routineName is a function

-CALLING PROCEDUCRE SYNTAX [routineName(parameters);], where routineName is a procedure
+Calling Procedure Syntax [routineName(parameters);], where routineName is a procedure

 Mathematical expressions (val) : collection of variables, numbers, operators and brackets such that val = integer